-GROUP 3 FACILITATOR : D. RAMA ISSUE 7 : REPORTING AND DISSEMINATION ISSUES/CONCERNS RAISED SUGGESTED SOLUTIONS Reporting: vas "What benefits will the data understanding of HCW Gauteno? • Data collected must be useful for improved HCW management s also posed : "What data is • Emphasis must be on integration of data across Government departments - horizontal integration as well as vertical be mandatory as part of the ents for treatment facilities • oH fit into the HCWIS - what are • ator must be responsible for cessary information - a er NEMA • waste generation should report to DACEL on n within their region - small d then be accounted for • was that small generators are ble for illegal disposal of HCRW • Licence applications for general practitioners, clinics etc should require proof of legal disposal of HCRW Dissemination: authority - Generic - si the larger p - Companies ific - DACEL, DoH, DWAF, Local tate of HCRW within the province, • Confidentiality of the information was an issue formation is sensitive e.g. clients, • information shou the Internet neral consensus was that WIS Ild be readily available to all via • Requirements and Weighing facilitie >10kg per day es at all generators producing • Alternative suggestion: Some transporters weigh the waste using spring scales (accurate to 0.5kg on 100kg load; cost ±R250) at the point of collection.
-The generators oversee the weighing and sign of the waste tonnages and verify the information. t label their containers with the tion, including waste content • Making use of the Manifest System would be a good thing
+GROUP 3 FACILITATOR : D. RAMA ISSUE 7 : REPORTING AND DISSEMINATION ISSUES CONCERNS RAISED SUGGESTED SOLUTIONS

-Double check on tonnages received by the transporter and by the treatment facility by weighing the trucks on arrival at the treatment plant. • Some cost implications were expected • No additional resources were deemed necessary.
-Data is already being collected by generators and transporters, however the type of information collected may change • However, more skilled personnel will be required to collect and record information and this may mean training costs and higher salaries • Verification of data was seen as being very important to provide an audit trail • There is an important need for facilities for recording exceptions, failures in the system •
+Re porting: • A key question was "What benefits will the data add to DACEL's understanding of HCW management in Gauteng? • Data collected must be useful for improved HCW management • The question was also posed : "What data is required for what purpose"? • Emphasis must be on integration of data across Government departments - horizontal integration as well as vertical • Reporting should be mandatory as part of the licence requirements for treatment facilities ٠ • How does the DoH fit into the HCWIS - what are their responsibilities • • The HCW generator must be responsible for supplying the necessary information - a requirement under NEMA • • Local Authorities should report to DACEL on waste generation within their region - small generators would then be accounted for • • The general view was that small generators are mostly responsible for illegal disposal of HCRW • Licence applications for general practitioners, clinics etc should require proof of legal disposal of HCRW Dis ssemination: • Three levels of dissemination: Client specific - DACEL, DoH, DWAF, Local authority Generic - state of HCRW within the province, the larger picture • Companies - should be able to produce their own reports from this information • Confidentiality of the information was an issue raised.
+Some information is sensitive e.g. clients, tonnages • • However, the general consensus was that WIS information should be readily available to all via the Internet • Re equirements and resources: • Weighing facilities at all generators producing >10kg per day • Alternative suggestion: Some transporters weigh the waste using spring scales (accurate to 0.5kg on 100kg load; cost \pm R250) at the point of collection.
+The generators oversee the weighing and sign of the waste tonnages and verify the information. • Generators must label their containers with the required information, including waste content • Making use of the Manifest System would be a good thing • Double check on tonnages received by the transporter and by the treatment facility by weighing the trucks on arrival at the treatment plant. • • Some cost implications were expected ٠ • No additional resources were deemed necessary.
+Data is already being collected by generators and transporters, however the type of information collected may change • • However, more skilled personnel will be required to collect and record information and this may mean training costs and higher salaries • • Verification of data was seen as being very important to provide an audit trail • • There is an important need for facilities for recording exceptions, failures in the system • nstraints and preconditions for implementation the HCWIS: • Disposal of all HCRW via permitted treatment plants: it was felt that this was unrealistic to expect in the short term.
+It was expected that there would be cheating, most likely by generators of HCRW Improve awareness as to the importance of correct disposal • There is a need for a more detailed definition of HCRW • • Registration/permitting of transporters/treatment plants: It was felt that this was necessary and that generators should also be registered Licences should be revocable Very clear guidelines must be provided Smaller operators must be included • There was a query as to whether Gauteng Provincial Government has the authority to close down a business if there is serious non- compliance • • Legislation of compliance with HCWIS: the group felt strongly that the system would only work in conjunction with legislation • • Monitoring of scale of compliance should be implemented • ٠ Timing and phasing in of the HCWIS: can be implemented as soon as legislation is in place • • National HCWIS needs : It was felt that the HCWIS could meet national needs as long as it was done with stakeholder consultation •